Hellrespawn/landing-page/README.md

 # landing-page

+## To-do

+- TODO Watch static folder for changes

-## Nice-to-haves
+## Ideas

 - TODO?
-Minify HTML and JS?

-## To-do
+Full page dark/light mode transition?
+Add a class to `<html>` and give everything under it a duration?